 The simplicity of the design arrangement may seem obvious, but it has taken many years of hard work and investment to create the overall package.
 Our intention is to enable practical and cost-effective turnkey solutions for various markets.

-The series of aircraft have a low demand for ground infrastructure and therefore can operate in rural areas.
+The family of aircraft have a low demand for ground infrastructure and therefore can operate in rural areas.
 We anticipate low operating costs and low maintenance requirements (compared to helicopters), enabling a high rate of operational utilisation.
 In other words, more time spent flying and earning revenue, with less time parked on the ground.

 A hangar is advisable for first assembly of the aircraft and for major maintenance tasks.
 However, afterwards, with the aid of a ground skirt while moored, the aircraft can become its own shelter and so enable maintenance of aircraft systems.